What Is Suboxone?

-Suboxone does pose a risk for more serious side effects, especially when people who are taking Suboxone also drink alcohol or use Benzodiazepines.
-For instance, Suboxone can cause an allergic reaction characterized by swelling in the throat and difficult with breathing.
-In addition, high doses of Suboxone can cause liver damage and induce a coma.
-It is also possible to suffer a Suboxone overdose.
+Suboxone does pose a risk of more serious side effects, especially when people who are taking Suboxone also drink alcohol or use Benzodiazepines.
+For instance, Suboxone can provoke an allergic reaction characterized by swelling in the throat and difficultly breathing.
+High doses of Suboxone can also cause liver damage and induce a coma, and it is also possible to suffer a Suboxone overdose.

-Since Suboxone is an opioid-based medication, overdose is one of the most serious risks of Suboxone.
+Since Suboxone is an Opioid-based medication, overdose is one of the most serious risks of Suboxone.
 In fact, an overdose on Suboxone can be lethal if left untreated.
-Someone who uses too much Suboxone or combines it with other drugs is most likely to suffer an overdose.
+Someone who uses too much Suboxone or combines it with other drugs is more likely to suffer an overdose.
 The symptoms of a Suboxone overdose include:

 - Constricted pupils

 - Slurred speech

 - Stomach pain

 In severe cases, a Suboxone overdose can cause respiratory depression; this condition restricts or stops breathing.
 Respiratory depression can cause brain damage, coma, and death.